gregwight/mistclient/README.md

 This package was created with an initial focus on observability, providing access to endpoints useful for building monitoring and exporting tools (e.g. a Prometheus exporter).

+## Features

+-   Typed Go models for all supported API responses.
+-   Support for both REST and WebSocket streaming endpoints.
+-   Context-aware for handling cancellations and timeouts.
+-   Configurable logger for integrating with your application's logging.

+## Requirements

+*   **Go 1.22 or newer is required.** This library uses features of Go's `for` loop semantics that were introduced in version 1.22.
+Using an older version of Go may lead to subtle concurrency bugs.

 ## Installation

 ```sh